liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Successfully deployed the infrastructure to AWS
    - Verified the stream processor Lambda is working correctly by testing with DynamoDB events

+6. **Integrated OpenRouter API**:
+   - Replaced OpenAI client with direct HTTP requests to OpenRouter API
+   - Updated the API request and response handling to match OpenRouter's format
+   - Added support for the deepseek/deepseek-r1-distill-llama-70b model
+   - Created a secure deployment process with environment variables for API keys
+   - Fixed environment variable handling in the Go Lambda for table names

 ## Current Challenges

 1. **Testing**: